A Resource Theory of Quantum Measurements: Measurement Resource Theory

 Having discussed the concept of a product measurement, it is worthwhile defining a reverse procedure: a reduced measurement, analogous to the reduced density matrix. \begin{definition}[Reduced Measurement] Suppose $\vec{E}=\left(E_{1},\dots,E_{n}\right)$ is a POVM on Hilbert space $\mathcal{H}_{A}\otimes\mathcal{H}_{B}$.
 Then the reduced measurement on Hilbert space $\mathcal{H}_{A}$ is

 where $d_{B} = \dim\left(\mathcal{H}_{B}\right)$. \end{definition} Clearly, $\vec{E}_{A}$ is a valid POVM, since it contains positive semi-definite operators which sum to the identity.
-However the processes that produces reduced measurements are \emph{not} gremlin transformations.
-Although these process are not free transformations, they are a useful mathematical tool to understand the structure of this resource theory.
+However the processes that produces reduced measurements are \emph{not} free transformations.
+That being said, they are a useful mathematical tool to understand the structure of this resource theory.

 The process of reducing measurements is well defined on equivalence classes.
 That is, if $\vec{E} \sim \vec{E}^{\prime}$ then $\vec{E}_{A} \sim \vec{E}^{\prime}_{A}$.
 This results from the linearity of the partial trace.
 Since $\vec{E}^{\prime}$ will have elements of the form $E^{\prime}_{i}\propto E_{k}$ for some element $E_{k}$ in $\vec{E}$, then the reduced measurement $\vec{E}^{\prime}_{A}$ will have elements $E^{\prime}_{A,\,i} \propto \ptr{B}{E_{k}}$.
 This is within the same equivalence class as $\vec{E}_{A}$ which has elements of the form $\ptr{B}{E_{k}}$, hence the reduced measurement of two POVMs of the same equivalence class stay equivalent.